 Beneath the radar of the corporate music world there

 are gems to be found.
 Greg Greenway is a multi-faceted one.
-A rare

-powerful poet, and sparkling entertainer,
+moving singer, powerful poet, and sparkling entertainer,

 on the Folk DJ list for the year 2013.
 Both Brother Sun and Greg

-Greenway are planning new CDs in the next 6
+Greenway are planning new CDs for release in 2016.

 Originally from Richmond, VA, Greg moved to Boston for